arangodb/docs/drivers/dotnet-documents.md

     new { Description = "More description" });
 ```

-## Replace a Document
+## Replacing a Document

 To replace or fully update a document, connect to the database and call
 `PutDocumentAsync()`.
 Specify the collection name, the document key, and the
-object which will fully update/replace the document in ArangoDB.
+object which fully updates/replaces the document in ArangoDB.

 ```csharp
 // Fully update document